Published on September 30th, 2013 | by Ian Garstang0

 This game was a surprise when it appeared on the Xbox Marketplace and an even bigger surprise when it was given away free for two months as part of Microsoft’s Games With Gold initiative.
-Max: The Curse of Brotherhood is a 2D platforming game that sees young Max try and save his little brother from a strange world after using a spell he found on the internet to banish him from his bedroom.
-The character are really sweet and it looks beautiful.
+Max: The Curse of Brotherhood is a 2D platforming game that sees young Max try and save his little brother from a strange world, after using a spell he found on the internet to banish him from his bedroom.
+The characters are really sweet and it looks beautiful.
 The violence from Max is minimal but there are a number of difficult puzzle elements that might need an experience gamer to work through.

 * Monsters chase Max but Max does not commit any acts of violence himself

 This game is worth getting just for the visuals as it is a stunning piece of art where you play a fairy-like girl who floats around the levels solving puzzles and battling monsters.
 However, the battles are fought in a classic RPG style so neither player or enemy actually touch, only display an animation when hit etc. The combat system is simple and well thought out and although there are monsters in it, the hand painted art style softens their effect greatly.